Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

     <img width="1920" height="1045" alt="sc-upload_shell" src="https://github.com/user-attachments/assets/4fe3dfeb-a05d-4052-8e6a-a2842df7cc2d" />
 </p>

-- As we can see the upload was successful!
+- As we can see the upload was successful, and we should now be able to acheieve Remote Code Execution!

 First thing we should do is test out the shell by listing the contents of the root directory: